and1hof/and1hof.github.io/_posts/2017-11-21-sanitize-javascript-psuedo-scheme-xss.md

 Jon devises a plan to craft a malicious link to put in his BuyStuffNow comment.
 He writes a legitimate review, with a legitimate link:

 "Hi friends.
 IF YOU ARE GOING TO BUY THIS PLEASE READ THIS REVIEW FIRST.
-I used the product for three hours, than **this** happened."
+I used the product for three hours, then **this** happened."

 The link will be constructed as such: